A Practitioner's Guide to Kolmogorov-Arnold Networks: Basis Functions

-where \(\sigma(x)\) is a base activation and \(w_b\in\mathbb{R}\) modulates its contribution.
-The Gaussian component captures local variations, while the residual stabilizes optimization and accounts for global trends.
-Here, both the grid \(\{g_i\}\) and bandwidth \(\varepsilon = \tfrac{b-a}{G-1}\) are fixed, ensuring efficient and stable evaluation.
-This configuration, later adopted in LeanKAN~\cite{Koenig25} and RBFKAN~\cite{RBFKAN}, represents a strong, stable baseline for Gaussian–based KANs.
+where $\varepsilon$ is the Gaussian scale parameter, $\rho(x)$ denotes the base activation, such as SiLU, and $w_b\in\mathbb{R}$ controls its contribution.
+The Gaussian component captures local variations, while the residual activation stabilizes optimization and represents smoother global trends.
+Here, both the grid $\{g_i\}$ and the scale parameter $\varepsilon$ are fixed, ensuring efficient and stable evaluation.
+This hybrid configuration, later adopted in LeanKAN~\cite{Koenig25} and RBFKAN~\cite{RBFKAN}, provides a strong and stable baseline for Gaussian-based KANs.

-\textbf{Pure RBF Layers with Learnable Centers.} A more flexible formulation introduces \emph{learnable Gaussian centers}, as proposed by Abueidda et~al.~\cite{Abueidda25}\footnote{\url{https://github.com/DiabAbu/DeepOKAN}}.
-This allows the basis functions to adapt spatially during training.
+\textbf{Pure RBF Layers with Learnable Parameters.} A more flexible RBF formulation appears in the DeepOKAN architecture of Abueidda et al.~\cite{Abueidda25}\footnote{\url{https://github.com/DiabAbu/DeepOKAN}}, where Gaussian bases are used in \emph{both branch and trunk} networks.
 Each activation takes the form

-where \(g_j\in\mathbb{R}\) are trainable centers and \(\beta>0\) controls the receptive field width.
-The corresponding layer transformation is
+with trainable centers \(g_j\) and width \(\beta>0\).
+The layer update is

-where \(W_l\) are learnable synthesis weights and \(G_l=\{g_j\}\) denotes the center set.
-By optimizing both \(W_l\) and \(G_l\), the network gains geometric adaptivity—allowing basis functions to migrate toward regions of high functional complexity—while preserving the smoothness and differentiability of Gaussian kernels.
+allowing the RBFs to migrate toward regions of high variation.
+Abueidda et al.\ show that RBF--KANs resolve \emph{high-frequency} sinusoidal fields with markedly higher accuracy than MLPs in mechanics problems.
+A similar observation appears in the two-step DeepOKAN for bubble dynamics~\cite{Zhange25_bubble}, where RBFs remain effective in the branch network while spline bases outperform them in the trunk for extremely high-frequency oscillations.